 If none of these two fit your needs, you have a third option: the Total Replacement Cost policy.
-The great thing about this is the insurer agrees to replace your boat with a new one of similar make and model.
+The great thing about this is the insurer agrees to replace your boat with a new one of a similar make and model.

 However, there’s a catch—your boat should be new (around two to three years old) to qualify for this policy.
-After three years, your boat insurance policy will switch to agreed value policy or actual cash value policy.
+After three years, your boat insurance policy will switch to an agreed value policy or an actual cash value policy.